-The GS2 form is a two-step process: students must first identify select their advisory committee, and second, enter their graduate curriculum plan (can be obtained through advising meetings).
+The GS2 form is a two-step process: students must first identify select their advisory committee. and second, enter their graduate curriculum plan (can be obtained through advising meetings).
 Ph.D. candidates who completed a master's degree at Clemson do not list courses on their Ph.D.
 GS2 that they had previously listed on their MS GS2.
 For the MS degree, indicate "MS" as the Degree sought and PRTM as the Major.
 Leave the Minor blank.
 List the thesis/dissertation committee members.
 After completing the form, it will automatically route through the committee, starting with the chair, for signatures.
 For any degree, if the composition of your thesis/dissertation committee changes you must redo the GS2 with the new committee members.
-Once it is signed by all committee members the GS2 will automatically route to the Department Chair, and then to the Dean's office.
+Once it is signed by all committee members the GS2 will automatically route to the Graduate Coordinator, Department Chair, and then to the Dean's office.
 The Dean signs it and forwards it to the Graduate school for final approval.
 After it is approved by the Graduate School they will return a final copy to the student via campus mail.
 The deadline for the form is 3-5 months before the expected date of graduation (depending on the semester in which you expect to graduate).
 It is important to note that the deadline listed for submitting the GS2 is the deadline for getting it to the Graduate School, you should have it prepared well in advance of this deadline in order to have time to get all of the necessary signatures.
 If you do not graduate by the date indicated on the GS2 you do not need to complete the forms again, they will automatically carryover.

-Diploma Application: Notifies the Graduate School that you are ready to graduate - they MUST have an approved GS2 already on file.
-Be sure to note all of the important information on each part of this form.
-The deadline for this form is 2-4 months before the expected date of graduation (depending on the semester).
+Apply to Graduate: Notifies the Graduate School that you are ready to graduate - they MUST have an approved GS2 already on file.
+To apply to graduate sign in to iROAR, go to "Student Record" and select "Apply to Graduate".
+Please note that you may fill out the Diploma Application only if you are planning to apply for the next graduation date.
+Please call 656-5339 or email Enrolled Services if you have questions.
+The deadline for this is 2-4 months before the expected date of graduation (depending on the semester).
 If you plan to attend the graduation ceremony the cap and gown must be ordered from the university bookstore at about the same time as this form is due.
-It is important to note that the Diploma Application form is NOT automatically carried over to the next semester; should a student not graduate when indicated, it will have to be filled out again.
+It is important to note that application to graduate form is NOT automatically carried over to the next semester; should a student not graduate when indicated, it will have to be filled out again.
 Review the graduation deadlines website for more information on these processes.